Register your company with Air Corporate

 Upon visiting the website and navigating to the company search section, enter the potential names of your company.

-If there are existing records of a company under your potential company name, cross it out from the list.
+If there are existing records of a company under your potential company name, cross them out from the list.

 Choose the legal structure of your company